Disclaimer: Affiliate links help us produce good content. Learn more.

-Private WiFi has a very small number of servers, but it’s one of the cheapest VPN services out there, with pay-as-you-go payment plans that you don’t usually find – and still, it’ll automatically connect you to the best possible server for you, so that’s a lot of hassle saved.
+Private WiFi has a very small number of servers, but could be named one of the cheapest VPN services out there, with pay-as-you-go payment plans that you don’t usually find – and still, it’ll automatically connect you to the best possible server for you, so that’s a lot of hassle saved.

 While it can theoretically unblock Netflix and other streaming sites, it’ll put a huge dent in your connection speeds, which is not great for Netflix or torrenting for that matter.